Who Is The "Pinterest Hand Girl" & What's Her Mani?

 "A lot of Pinterest users repost my images," explains Haidar.
 Her nail content was solely on Instagram before she started devoting time to TikTok.
-"When I started posting on TikTok, I had people who were like, 'wait, I've saved your hands before — you're the Pinterest hand girl.'
-I just put that on my bio because that's how people were recognizing me."
+"When I started posting on TikTok, I had people who were like, 'Wait, I've saved your hands before — you're the Pinterest hand girl.'
+I just put that on my bio because that's how people were recognising me."

 AdvertisementADVERTISEMENT